Galva21/Galva21/README.md

 ### I am a frontend developer, I work with [Flutter](https://flutter.dev/).
 I can use and work with [Flutter](https://flutter.dev/) to create great applications.
 Also, I am learning [React Native](https://reactnative.dev/) and [NodeJS](https://expressjs.com/) 👋

 - 🔭 I’m currently working on projects at the university
-- 💬 Ask me about programming, IOT
+- 💬 Ask me about programming, games development, IOT, AI, AR, VR
 - 😄 Pronouns: Galva
 - ⚡ Fun fact: Soccer and Athletics